Kris TV: Cancellation

-After four and a half years of broadcast, Kris TV announced its final episode which aired on March 23, 2016.
+After four and a half years of broadcast, Kris TV announced its final episode, which aired on March 23, 2016.
 Kris Aquino stated that she will be leaving ABS-CBN due to health conditions and spending more time with her family.
 After the final episode, the show continued to air with re-runs of selected episodes entitled The Best of Kris TV.
-The program cancelled on April 15, 2016 and was replaced by Magandang Buhay on the following week.
+The program was cancelled on April 15, 2016 and was replaced by Magandang Buhay on its vacated timeslot on April 18, 2016.